leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Imagine you have a car.
 It has certain properties.
 Some are static and never change, like the type of fuel it uses.
 Some vary, such as the speed or mileage driven.
 You have ways to interact with your car: you can press the accelerator, you can turn on the light.
 It would be downright silly, if we had an abstract instruction called `TurnOnLight` and we had to pass it a variable of the type `ElectricCurrent`, hoping nobody had mixed up the cables that lead to the light bulb.

 Turning on the light, is something that makes only sense for that particular object (a car — it makes no sense for an elephant!).
-It only applies to that one instance, and it may be implemented differently in different types of cars — there is no universal way to do it, using universal instructions.
+It only applies to that one instance, and it may be implemented differently in different types of cars — there is no universal way to do it, using general instructions.
 The functionality, just like the properties, belong to the car I am driving right now, they are implemented for this particular make (or class) of car, and they may be different between various manufacturers (but the interface exposed to me as a driver, say, the brake pedal, is the same).

 This insight led to a veritable revolution in computer programming in the late 80s and 90s, it led to the *object oriented programming* paradigm.